sellmair/kompass/README.md

 # Usage
 ## Basic
-Kompass makes extensive use of ship-vocabulary for the API's.
+Kompass makes extensive use of ship-vocabulary for its API's.
 Here are the main analogies:
 - The _Kompass_ is the upper most object and contains ships
-- A _Ship_ is the entity which can be routed to.
+- A _Ship_ is the entity which can route to a certain _Destination_.
 This might represent a certain area of your activity where fragments can be loaded.
 - A _Sail_ is the actual area where fragments can be placed in.
 Your activity therefore sets the sails for a certain ship, which then 'sails' to the destination.